Limited Clients. Proven Results.

 Fine up to $750 and a jail sentence up to 90 days.

-Call the Speeding Ticket Defense Lawyers at Stiefvater Law to find out if we are currently taking on new clients.
-We are the Speeding Ticket Defense Lawyers in Newbury, Ohio, 44021.
+Call the Speeding Ticket Defense Attorneys at Stiefvater Law to find out if we are currently taking on new clients.
+We are the Speeding Ticket Defense Attorneys in Newbury, Ohio, 44021.

 Ohio Revised Code Chapter 4511 governs the operation of motor vehicles.
 Below is an excerpt from the ORC: